shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 In this tutorial, we learned about coding in SmartPy, deploying a contract on the blockchain, and interacting with the contract using better-call.dev.
 We also built the frontend using React and learned how to interact using taquito.

-And we learned how to mint NFTs on tezos.
+And most importantly, we learned how to mint NFTs on Tezos.

-# Next Steps (Optional)
+# Next Steps

 Try out all the other entry points of FA2.
 You can modify the smart code and using transfer entrypoiny can make a marketplace for NFTs.